dimforge/nphysics.org/docs/deformable_bodies.md

 # Deformable bodies

 !!!
 Warning
-    The documentation of deformable bodies is still work-in-progress.
+    The documentation of deformable bodies is still a work-in-progress.
 You may refer to the examples for details on how to use those bodies:

     * [`mass_constraint_system2.rs`](https://github.com/rustsim/nphysics/blob/master/examples2d/mass_constraint_system2.rs):